-Just days before England play their first match in Brazil, Plymouth University’s robot footballers will be showing their skills to shoppers and families in Drake Circus.
+Just days before England play their first match in Brazil, University of Plymouth's robot footballers will be showing their skills to shoppers and families in Drake Circus.

 They will form part of a week-long showcase of the University’s exciting research, being held at venues across Plymouth and at the Natural History Museum in London.